Screenshots may differ slightly depending on software version.

 D (Stir Rate) right to its high level (+)

-Design-Expert uses the model derived from experimental results to predict the mean and interval (PI) for the number (n) of confirmation runs at the conditions you dialed up, which provide the highest filtration rate with the least amount of formaldehyde.
+The program uses the model derived from experimental results to predict the mean and interval (PI) for the number (n) of confirmation runs at the conditions you dialed up, which provide the highest filtration rate with the least amount of formaldehyde.
 This is mission accomplished!

 To provide greater assurance of confirmation it makes sense to increase the sample size (n).
 The returns in terms of improving the prediction interval (PI) diminish as n increases.
 You can see this for yourself by trying different values of n in the Confirmation tab.
 Watch what happens to the PI—it approaches a limiting value. * Running six or so confirmation runs may be a reasonable compromise.